christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 `Buzzer` may return a `unique_ptr<Buzz>` or take a `unique_ptr<Buzz>`.
 Now we need to mock `Buzzer` in our tests.

-To mock a method that accepts or returns move-only types, you just use the familiar `MOCK_METHOD` syntax as usual:
+To mock a target that accepts or returns move-only types, you just use the familiar `MOCK_METHOD` syntax as usual:

 ```cpp